EmadN87/Personal/README.md

-# Emad's Personal Website
+# Personal Website

-This is a simple and clean personal portfolio website built using **HTML**, **CSS**, and a little **FontAwesome** for icons.
-The project is responsive and styled with a modern gradient theme.
-It's a great starter portfolio for showcasing front-end development skills.
+This is my personal website showcasing my skills and contact information.

 ## 🔗 Live Demo